Przejdź do kontaktu

 kickback.

-performing an
+performing an operation

 where the

-may contact
+saw may

-hidden
+t hidden

 live

-wiring
+wiring or

-or its
+its o

-Contact
+Contact with

-with a
+a “live

-also mak
+also make

 h)